-As a global manager, you’ll be well-compensated for your work.
-It helps if you have detailed knowledge about your company and its products or services.
-You should also be highly familiar with the people in the countries to which you travel.
-If your goal has been to work internationally, then a position as a global manager will help you to achieve it.
+As a global manager, you’ll receive great compensation for your work whether you stay within the United States or go elsewhere.
+You will be required to have detailed knowledge about your company and its products or services.
+You should also be familiar with the people and market in the countries to which you travel.
+If your goal has been to work internationally, then employment as a global manager will help you to achieve that.

 How Much do Global Managers Make?

-You won’t start out at the top of the pay scale, even as a global manager.
-You’ll need to advance to that point, showing your true worth to your employer.
-At first, you should expect to earn about $57,000.
-As you spend more time in a global manager’s role, your pay will begin to jump substantially.
+You won’t begin at the top of the pay scale, even as a global manager.
+You’ll need to advance to the highest levels by showing your true worth to your employer.
+At first, you should expect to earn in the range of $57-60,000.
+As you spend more time in a global manager’s role, your income can jump substantially.

 With an annual bonus, your compensation jumps by about $15,558.
 Profit sharing brings in an additional $4,122, depending on sales.
 Your commissions may be about $30,095, again depending on company sales.